lizmat/raku-all-modules/github/perl6/doc/CONTRIBUTING.md

 You need Perl 6 installed.
 You can install the Rakudo Perl 6 compiler by downloading the latest Rakudo Star release from [rakudo.org/downloads/star/](http://rakudo.org/downloads/star/).

+> For best results, you will need to install one of the latest versions, > 2018.11 if possible.
+It's not guaranteed to work with other versions, and in any case the produced documentation will not look the same.

 #### Zef